Skip to main content

 Find a guarantor

-You may be asked for a rent guarantor.
+You might be asked for a rent guarantor.

 The landlord or letting agent usually checks that your guarantor can afford to pay your rent.